-Introduction
+Introduction:

-Office work is generally characterised by prolonged periods of sitting and contributes significantly to the overall sedentary time of office workers.
-Sedentary activities have been shown to comprise 65-82% of time at work in industrialised countries,1-3 with a large proportion (54-77%) of office workers' total daily sitting time occurring during their working day.
-This high occupational exposure to sedentary behaviour (SB) has broad implications for population health.
-Recent systematic reviews report evidence linking SB to all-cause mortality, cardiovascular disease, type 2 diabetes, metabolic syndrome and some cancers.6-9 Specifically relating to occupational SB, results of other systematic reviews show associations between occupational sitting and body mass index and the prevalence of type 2 diabetes, all-cause mortality and certain cancers.10-12 Therefore, occupational SB has become an emergent workplace health concern.
+Office work is generally characterised by prolonged periods of sitting and contributes significantly to the overall sedentary time of office workers 1.
+Sedentary activities have been shown to comprise 65-82% of time at work in industrialised countries 1-3 with a large proportion (54-77%) of office workers' total daily sitting time occurring during their working day.^{2, 4, 5} This high occupational exposure to sedentary behaviour (SB) has broad implications for population health.
+Recent systematic reviews report evidence linking SB to all-cause mortality, cardiovascular disease, type 2 diabetes, metabolic syndrome and some cancers.6-9 Specifically relating to occupational SB, results of other systematic reviews show associations between occupational sitting and Body Mass Index (BMI), and the prevalence of type 2 diabetes, all-cause mortality and certain cancers.10-12 Therefore, occupational SB has become an emergent workplace health concern.13

 The use of digital technology to monitor and improve health is growing in popularity.
-A recent survey on digital health showed that 75% of consumers in the USA reported technology as being important in managing their health.
-An increasing number of consumers in England also report that technologies have become more important in managing their health (up from 37% in 2016 to 48% in 2018), with the use of wearables also increasing (up from 22% in 2016 to 31% in 2018).
-Moreover, the smartphone has become intertwined into our daily lives.
+A recent survey on digital health showed that 75% of consumers in the United States reported technology as important in managing their health.
+14 An increasing number of consumers in England also report that technologies have become more important in managing their health (up from 37% in 2016 to 48% in 2018), with the use of wearables also increasing (up from 22% in 2016 to 31% in 2018).
+15 Moreover, the smartphone has become intertwined into our daily lives.
 A recent UK survey reports that 87% of respondents own or have access to a smartphone.
-Given the widespread usage of digital health devices, there is great potential for well-designed digital behaviour change interventions (DBCIs) to facilitate positive health behaviour change.
+16 Given the widespread usage of digital health devices, there is great potential for well-designed Digital Behaviour Change Interventions (DBCIs) to facilitate positive health behaviour change.

 There is evidence to support the use of digital technologies as intervention tools to improve health behaviours.
-Computer and mobile technologies have been successfully applied to improve diet and physical activity, sexual health behaviours, weight manage-ment, alcohol reduction and smoking cessation.
-Digital technologies have also been used to reduce SB.
-In a recent systematic review and meta-analysis, interventions using computer, mobile and wearable technologies were shown to reduce SB over the whole day, as well as during working hours.
-There are many features of DBCIs that make them potentially effective.
-They can broaden the reach and scale of behaviour change interventions, be highly personalised and deliver information in a way that is engaging and rewarding.
-Research also suggests that technology-based interventions can be cost effective and less labour intensive than face-to-face interventions.26-29 Although encouraging, the research describing how digital tools can be harnessed to reduce occupational SB is still in its infancy
+Computer and mobile technologies have been successfully applied to improve diet and physical activity, ^{17, 18} sexual health behaviours, 19 weight management, 20 alcohol reduction 18 and smoking cessation. ^{21, 22} Digital technologies have also been used to reduce SB. ^{23, 24} In a recent systematic review and meta-analysis, interventions using computer, mobile and wearable technologies were shown to reduce SB over the whole day as well as during working hours.
+24 There are many features of DBCIs that make them potentially effective.
+They can broaden the reach and scale of behaviour change interventions, be highly personalised, and deliver information in a way that is engaging and rewarding. ^{25, 26} Research also suggests that technology-based interventions can be cost effective and less labour intensive than face-to-face interventions.
+26-29 Although encouraging, the research describing how digital tools can be harnessed to reduce occupational SB, is still in its infancy

-It has been suggested that digital interventions to reduce occupational SB may be most valuable as a platform to allow behavioural self-monitoring.
-It also has been reported that existing digital interventions lack theory and that the most promising SB interventions tend to target reducing SB instead of increasing physical activity.
-Systematic reviews have also suggested a dearth of existing theoryinformed digital tools that are focused on reducing occupational SB and which allow behavioural selfmonitoring, further highlighting the need to create a more appropriate digital tool.
+It has been suggested that digital interventions to reduce occupational SB may be most valuable as a platform to allow behavioral self-monitoring.30 It also has been reported that existing digital interventions lack theory 31 and that the most promising SB interventions tend to target reducing SB instead of increasing physical activity.
+32, 33 Systematic reviews have also suggested a dearth of existing theory informed digital tools, focused on reducing occupational SB and allow behavioural self-monitoring 24, further highlighting the need to create a more appropriate digital tool.